The International Trade Law Review: World Trade Organization

-The World Trade Organization (WTO) provides a comprehensive set of rules that reflects a balance of rights and obligations carefully negotiated by the WTO members.
-While WTO members must honour their multilateral trade commitments, WTO rules recognise the right of each WTO member to pursue public policy objectives and adopt measures that may restrict trade, subject to a number of conditions laid down in the WTO agreements.
-In the area of trade in goods, this balance is primarily reflected in the general and security exceptions laid down respectively in Articles XX and XXI of the General Agreement on Tariffs and Trade 1994 (GATT 1994).
+The World Trade Organization (WTO) provides for a comprehensive set of rules that reflect a carefully negotiated balance of rights and obligations.
+Although WTO members must honour their multilateral trade commitments, WTO rules also recognise the right of each WTO member to pursue non-trade-related public policy objectives and to adopt trade-restrictive measures in the pursuit of certain of these objectives.
+In the area of trade in goods, this balance is primarily reflected in the general and security exceptions laid down, respectively, in Articles XX and XXI of the General Agreement on Tariffs and Trade 1994 (the GATT 1994).

-The WTO agreements also contain a comprehensive set of rules related to the use of trade remedies, which allow WTO members to counter unfair trade practices adopted by other members or to impose temporary import restrictions to shield a domestic industry from a sudden surge in imports.
+The WTO agreements also contain a comprehensive set of rules relating to the use of trade remedies, which allow WTO members to counter unfair trade practices adopted by other members or to impose temporary import restrictions to shield a domestic industry from a sudden surge in imports.
 Apart from the general provisions contained in the GATT 1994 (Articles VI, XVI and XIX), three specific agreements, namely the Anti-Dumping Agreement,2 the Agreement on Subsidies and Countervailing Measures3 and the Agreement on Safeguards, addressing respectively the imposition of anti-dumping, anti-subsidy and safeguards measures, were adopted during the Uruguay Round.
-WTO members wishing to apply trade defence instruments must ensure that their domestic legislation is as such consistent with the relevant WTO rules.
-They must equally make sure that each instance of application of such legislation complies with the applicable WTO provisions.
+WTO members wishing to apply these trade defence instruments must ensure that their domestic legislation is 'as such' consistent with the relevant WTO rules.
+They must equally make sure that each instance of application of this legislation complies with the applicable WTO provisions.

-The rules contained in the WTO agreements have been clarified over the years by WTO panels and the Appellate Body.
-While WTO members have invoked general exceptions in many cases and disputes relating to trade remedies constitute over half of all disputes initiated since the establishment of the WTO in 1995,4 until now, members have generally refrained from invoking the security exceptions in WTO disputes.
+Since the establishment of the WTO in 1995, WTO members have invoked general exceptions in many cases, and disputes relating to trade remedies constitute more than half of all disputes initiated.4 However, until recently, WTO members have generally refrained from invoking the security exceptions in WTO disputes.

 II SIGNIFICANT LEGAL DEVELOPMENTS